Geometric Evolution Graph Convolutional Networks: Enhancing Graph Representation Learning via Ricci Flow: Details of Experiments

 \subsection{Hyperparameter Settings}

-To ensure the robustness and optimal performance of the proposed GEGCN, we conducted a hyperparameter search using a grid-based approach.
-For each dataset, we performed up to 100 independent trials to explore the parameter space thoroughly.
-The detailed search ranges and the specific distributions for each hyperparameter are summarized in Table \ref{tab:hyperparams}.
-The optimal configuration for each benchmark was selected based on the highest mean accuracy achieved on the validation set.
-The hyperparameter optimization process was automated using the Optuna framework.
+To ensure the robustness and strong performance of the proposed GEGCN, we conducted automated hyperparameter optimization using Optuna.
+For each dataset, we performed up to 100 trials over the search space summarized in Table~\ref{tab:hyperparams}.
+The final configuration for each benchmark was selected based on the highest mean validation accuracy.